actionpackedgeneral/network_studying/ch1.md

 The **transmission delay** associated with a channel is determined not only by the bit rate that is used but also by delays that occur in the terminal / computer network interfaces (known as **codec delays**), plus the propagation delay of digital signals as they pass from source to destination across the network.

 ### Packet-Switched Network

- * the maximum packet size
+- the maximum packet size
- * mean packet transfer rate
+- mean packet transfer rate
- * mean packet error rate
+- mean packet error rate
- * mean packet transfer delay
+- mean packet transfer delay
- * worst-case jitter
+- worst-case jitter
- * transmission delay
+- transmission delay

 The **mean packet transfer rate** is a measure of the average number of packets that are transferred across the network per second.
 The **mean packet error rate** is the probability of a received packet containing one or more bit errors.

 ## Application QoS

- * required bit rate or mean packet transfer rate
+- required bit rate or mean packet transfer rate
- * maximum startup delay
+- maximum startup delay
- * maximum end-to-end delay
+- maximum end-to-end delay
- * maximum delay variation/jitter
+- maximum delay variation/jitter
- * maximum round-trip-delay
+- maximum round-trip-delay

 The **startup delay** defines the amount of delay that elapses between an application making a request to start a session and the confirmation being received from the applicaiton at the destination that it is prepared to accept the request.

 To overcome the effect of jitter a technique known as **buffering** is used.

 **Packetization delay** is the additional delay incurred at the source as the information bitstream is converted into packets.

 # Digital Communications Basics

 In each end system there is a **network interface card(NIC)** that performs related network interface functions.
-The signal output by the NIC simply varies between two voltage levels (*+V* and *-V*) at a rate determined by the transmission bit rate.
+The signal output by the NIC simply varies between two voltage levels (_+V_ and _-V_) at a rate determined by the transmission bit rate knwonw as **baseband transmission**.

+Networks that provide a digital interface like LAN and ISDN, baseband transmission is also used over the access lines to the network.
+We can modulate the **carrier signal** by mixing or multiplying it with the modulator, or **modem** (**modulated transmission**).

+When transmitting any type of electrical signal over a transmission line, the signal is **attenuated** (decreased in amplitude) and **distorted** (misshaen) by the transmission medium.
+All types of transmission medium is an electrical signal known as **noise**.

+The level of signal impairment is determined by:

+- type of transmission medium
+- length of the transmission medium
+- bandwidth of the medium
+- bit rate of the data being transmitted

+The received signal is at its peak amplititude in the centre of each **bit cell period**.
+When the receiver reads the signal at this moment, it is said to be in **synchronism** with the incoming bitstream. **Character / byte synchonism** and **block/frame synchronism** is not a trivial task.

+## Transmission media

+Types of transmission

+- electrical wire
+- fiberglass
+- electromagnetic waves

+### Twisted-pair lines

+The proximity of the signal and ground referencce wires means that any interference signal is picked up by both wires, reducing its effect on the difference signal.
+If multiple twisted pairs are enclosed within the same cable, the twisting of each pair within the ecable reduces crosstalk.

+\*\*Unshielded twisted pairs (UTPs) are used extensively in telephone networks and (with special integrated circuits) in many local area networks.
+With shielded twisted pairs (STPs), a protective screen or shield is used to reduce the effect of interference.

+### Coaxial cable